 Similarly, Meadows spoke in favor of fully funding and staffing the Specially Adapted Housing Program, which offers grants allowing disabled veterans to find or remodel housing to accommodate special needs.

-Veterans face a number of unique challenges when purchasing a home, and many Realtors have built an expertise in this area.
+Veterans face a number of unique challenges when purchasing a home, and many Realtors have built an expertise in military relocation.

 Meadows shared that many Realtors are veterans themselves and noted NAR’s commitment to educating more Realtors about working with current and former military service members through its “Military Relocation Professional Certificate” program.